Last Updated on April 9, 2022 by Stephen Tillman

 EverGrip Technology was a breakthrough for the touring all-season category.
 In view of a similar innovation used in the Premier A/S for autos, tread grooves are widened, and new grooves are allowed to open in the process of the tire wearing down.
 That means that there is little or no difference at all in terms of traction for new or used tires.

 Besides traction and braking, the Premier LTX has more benefits.
 The car driving comfort is top-notch; there is less noise and the overall drive is smooth regardless of terrain.
 What makes this tire special is the fact that you do not have to compromise treadlife for comfort, as it performs exceptionally well on both.
+These tires are a great option for Chevy Cruze too, so if you own any other chevrolet, you will be able to swap them around whenever you like.

 A lot can be attributed to the availability of double steel belts and a sturdy polyamide string placed under a polyester cover.
 In the end, you get a strong, durable tire that offers safe and comfortable drive no matter where you drive, as long as you are on designated road territories.